Secret Story (French TV series)

 Secret Story is a French reality competition television show.
-Despite not being a direct adaptation of the Big Brother franchise's format, created by producer John de Mol Jr. in 1997, the show has a similar concept while including its own game mechanics, and is also produced and owned by Big Brothers production company Endemol Shine Group/Banijay.
+Despite not being a direct adaptation of the Big Brother franchise's format, created by producer John de Mol Jr. in 1997, the show has a similar concept while including its own game mechanics, and is also produced and owned by Big Brothers production company Endemol Shine Group/Banijay Entertainment.

 It follows a group of contestants who live together in a specially constructed house named La maison des secrets (The House of Secrets) that is isolated from the outside world for a cash prize.
 The contestants are continuously monitored during their stay in the house by live television cameras as well as personal audio microphones.
-Throughout the course of the competition, contestants are evicted from the house, by being voted out of the competition by the spectators.
+Throughout the course of the competition, contestants are evicted from the house, by being voted out of the competition by the spectators after being nominated by the other residents.
 All contestants have a secret that they try to hide, while trying to discover the other housemates' one.
 Finding a secret allows the candidates to add money to their prize pool, while the candidate whose secret was discovered loses money.
 Several challenges and secret missions are also offered to the candidates during the adventure to help them earn money or clues.

 The show was hosted by Benjamin Castaldi for the first eight seasons, and by Christophe Beaugrand since the ninth season.